gflohr/qgoda-site/en/docs/index.md

 can build any website you want with it.
 And by the way, it is pronounced "yagoda".

+[% WRAPPER components/infobox.html
+           type='warning' title='This Is a Draft!' %]
+This documentation is work in progress.
+A lot of stuff is missing here, and part of the stuff documented here documents a past or future state of the software.
+Well, and some parts of this documentation are plain wrong.
+That being said, it should also be clear that features can still change without notice, whether they are documented or not.

+Nonetheless, Qgoda is in productive use since mid 2016 and already generating a handful of web sites without problems.
+[% END %]

 Setting up your own blog, portfolio or company web site with Qgoda is simple and straightforward.
 Yet, Qgoda comes with a unique feature set that makes even complex websites feasible and fun to implement.
 The highlights are: